fisherro/advent-of-code/README.md

 My solutions to [Advent of Code](https://adventofcode.com) puzzles.

-My solutions may be exemplary code.
+My solutions may _not_ be exemplary code.